 Dedham Campus Plan

 The Animal Rescue League of Boston was founded in 1899 by a social worker and humanitarian, Anna Harris Smith.
 In 1907, Anna purchased the Chamberlain Farm on Pine St. in Dedham as a country annex to care for small animals awaiting placement and to provide working horses respite.
 For the past 112 years, ARL’s Dedham campus has served as a sanctuary for animals and a resource for the community.

 Anna Harris Smith

-Today, the campus houses an Animal Care & Adoption Center, a historic pet cemetery, dog training, program management in the founder’s former bungalow and, a barn and paddocks supporting horses and other livestock rescued from animal cruelty or neglect.
+Today, the campus houses an Animal Care & Adoption Center, a historic pet cemetery, administrative and training facilities, and a barn and paddocks supporting horses and other livestock rescued from animal cruelty or neglect.

 ARL is licensed by the town of Dedham for a 25-dog kennel and a barn.
 Additionally, through contractual agreement, the Animal Care & Adoption Center serves as the stray dog facility for Dedham, saving the town the expense of operating a municipal shelter.

 About the Project

 In 2018, ARL commissioned a masterplan for the campus, assessing site conditions and capacity.
-The plan supported the addition of an administrative building and training facility, reconfiguration of the roadways, and relocation of the current maintenance garage.
+The plan supported the addition of an administrative building and training facility, reconfiguration of the driveway, and relocation of the previous maintenance garage.

-The administrative building will provide a consolidated facility for program management, now located on the campus and administrative staff now housed in Boston.
-The training facility will support dog training (a current program) and staff meetings, professional trainings, and donor functions.
-The space will also be made available as a community meeting space.
+The administrative building provides a consolidated facility for program management, now located on the campus, and administrative staff previously housed in Boston.
+The training facility supports dog training (a current program) and staff meetings, professional trainings, and donor functions.
+The space is also available as a community meeting space.